Wye-Connected Variable Load (Lagging)

 1e3 W (by default)

-The minimum active power dissipated by a three-phase load when the nominal voltage is applied.
+The minimum active power that a three-phase load dissipates when the rated voltage is applied.
 The value must be greater than 0.

 Minimum reactive power — minimum reactive power

-The minimum reactive power consumed by a three-phase load when the nominal voltage is applied.
+The minimum reactive power consumed by a three-phase load when the rated voltage is applied.
 The value must be greater than 0.